About Our Research

 Research Center Directors

 Two federal Model System grants establish Kessler Foundation as a center of excellence for both traumatic brain injury (TBI) and spinal cord injury (SCI) research.
 Model Systems are comprehensive networks that promote independent and collaborative research that will improve the national standard of care for individuals with these devastating injuries.
 Model Systems are funded by large, multi-year grants sponsored by the National Institute on Disability, Independent Living and Rehabilitation Research.
-While there are 14 model SCI systems and 16 TBI model systems in the US, Kessler Foundation is one of only eight centers to have dual model systems.
-These model systems are collaborative efforts with Kessler Institute for Rehabilitation.
+While there are 18 SCI Model Systems and 16 TBI Model Systems in the U.S., Kessler Foundation is one of only 10 centers to have dual Model Systems, which are a collaborative effort with Kessler Institute for Rehabilitation.

 - Network for Spatial Neglect